India on International Organisation for Standardisation

-Overall Size : 3.91 x 2.90 cms.
+Overall size : 3.91 x 2.90 cms.

-Printing Size : 3.63 x 2.62 cms.
+Printing size : 3.63 x 2.62 cms.

 Perforation : 13

-Printing Process : Photogravure
+Printing process : Photogravure

 Designed & printed at : India Security Press

-“to promote the development of standards in the world with a view to facilitating international exchange of goods and services and to developing manual co-operation in the sphere of intellectual, scientifical, technological and economic activity”.
+“to promote the development of standards in the world with a view to facilitating international exchange of goods and services and to developing mutual co-operation in the sphere of intellectual, scientific, technological and economic activity”.

-- Considering the vital importance pf standardization in industrial developments and promotion of international trade, India has been actively participating in the work of ISO over since its inception in 1946.
-Thus, in 1964, the Indian Standards Institution (ISI) took part in 78 out of 108 technical committees of ISO and holds the secretariats of three of the ISO Technical Committees, namely, Lac, Mica and Pictorial Markings for Handling of Goods, and of 4 sub-committees and 6 working groups.
+- Considering the vital importance pf standardization in industrial developments and promotion of international trade, India has been actively participating in the work of ISO ever since its inception in 1946.
+Thus, the Indian Standards Institution (ISI) today takes part in 78 of the 108 technical committees of ISO and holds the secretariats of three of the ISO Technical Committees, namely, Lac, Mica and Pictorial Markings for Handling of Goods, and of 4 sub-committees and 6 working groups.